Town Clerk's drop off box for mail-in ballots and vote by mail applications is located at the front entrance of the Town Hall.

 The Town Clerk is the Records Access Officer (RAO) for all public records requests concerning the Town of Brookline.
 All public records requests may be made to the Town Clerk in writing at the Office of the Town Clerk, Town Hall, Room 104, 333 Washington Street, Brookline, MA 02445, or email Patrick Ward.

-Requesting Notary or Justice of the Peace Services(Unavailable at this time)
+Requesting Notary or Justice of the Peace Services(Not available)

 It is strongly suggested that all requests for notarizations, civil marriage ceremonies, and oaths of office be arranged in advance by calling the Town Clerk at 617-730-2010.